 - Wood

-First, spray out all the products and make sure there’s nothing left in the can.
+First, spray out all the products and ensure nothing is left in the can.
 Aerosol cans cannot be recycled if there is still product inside.
-Then, remove the plastic cap – if the cap is made from #1 or #2 plastic, it can be tossed in curbside recycling.
+Then, remove the plastic cap – if it is made from #1 or #2 plastic, it can be tossed in curbside recycling.

 Some empty aerosol cans can be recycled curbside, and some must be dropped off at a household hazardous waste (HHW) center.
 Check with your locality’s regulations.